by Carjie Scott on March 28, 2022 at 1:30 a.m. CST

 Here are the five steps to make 4-figures in 6 months selling your self-published book.

 Historically Black Colleges and Universities (HBCUs) were the first institutions to open their doors to black Americans.
 The first HBCU was founded in Pennsylvania in 1837 and would later come to be known as Cheyney University.

 Today, the prominence of the Black Lives Matter movement and our alumna Vice President have heightened the exposure of HBCUs.
 They’ve been a clear contributor to the enrollment spike that many of these schools are experiencing, despite the declines that PWIs (Predominantly White Institutions) have endured.
 COVID-19 proved that institutions would need to be flexible in their approach to managing the “new normal,” so they turned to online courses, virtual events, and a strong digital-first approach.
 As the country reopens and life resumes, we want to explore what universities will take with them.

 “You are accepted” are the three words that college applicants want to hear.
 If you attended or considered attending college, you likely remember the college application process.
 Your high school years were a defining moment.
-Most students used this time to prepare.
+You used this time to prepare for life after graduation.
 You worked to pass your classes and earn high grades.
 You spent your summers visiting colleges and taking test preparation courses.
 Next, you got involved with sports, clubs, and community service.
 During your junior year, you began to submit applications.
 You were required to mail previous school transcripts, test scores, and perhaps a personal statement.
 You might have even provided letters of recommendation.
 Finally, the hard work paid off.
 As a senior, you began to receive college acceptance letters.
 Everyone’s preparation is different, and every applicant has their own story.
 Just like that process, there are many other places in life that we want to be accepted into.
 I will discuss how to get accepted into college and in life in my newest book, “You are accepted: How to get accepted into college and life.”